Champ Figueiredo, Moreno fight to draw in UFC 256 thriller

 Moreno was in serious pain after Figueiredo’s low blow, but he gathered himself and unleashed on Figueiredo for the rest of the round.
 Moreno also looked sharper in the fourth round, but Figueiredo rallied with power in the fifth.

-Oliveira (30-8) left no doubt about his worthiness for a title shot in his one-sided victory over Ferguson (25-5), who lost his second fight in 2020 after going 12-0 over the previous seven years.
-The brawl-loving veteran took a monstrous beating seven months ago in a loss to Justin Gaethje
+Earlier, Oliveira (30-8) left no doubt about his worthiness for a title shot in the UFC’s deepest weight class with his one-sided victory over Ferguson (25-5), who lost his second fight in 2020 after going 12-0 over the previous seven years.

+“Nobody has done to Tony Ferguson what I just did,” Oliveira said.
+“I’m proving that I have what it takes to be champion, and that I will be champion next year.”

+Oliveira sunk in a nasty armbar in the closing seconds of the first, but Ferguson simply refused to tap before the bell, even as his elbow bowed dangerously in the wrong direction.

 Oliveira won 30-26 on all three judges’ cards.
 Only four active UFC fighters have longer winning streaks than the Brazilian submission specialist.

-Oliveira cemented his championship credentials in the UFC’s deepest weight class by controlling most of every round against Ferguson.
-He sunk in a nasty armbar in the closing seconds of the first, but Ferguson simply refused to tap before the bell, even as his elbow bowed dangerously in the wrong direction.

-Oliveira again took Ferguson to the canvas early and controlled the rest of the second round.
-Oliviera’s takedown in the third was a full body slam, and he again controlled the balance of the round.

-The main card began with former heavyweight champion Junior Dos Santos’ fourth consecutive TKO loss, this time to France’s Ciryl Gane, a former muay thai fighter who only started MMA three years ago.
-Dos Santos complained of being hit with an elbow in the back of the head at the start of the decisive sequence in the second round.
+The main card began with former heavyweight champion Junior Dos Santos’ fourth consecutive TKO loss, this time to France’s Ciryl Gane, who only started MMA three years ago.

-Middleweight Kevin Holland got his fifth victory of 2020 in spectacular fashion moments later, knocking out Ronaldo “Jacaré” Souza with punches from the ground just 1:45 into the first round.

-Holland, who was pulled from a fight scheduled for Dec.
-5 after testing positive for COVID-19, somehow generated enough power in a right hook to stop the veteran Jacaré despite being on the bottom of their clinch on the ground.
+Several minutes later, middleweight Kevin Holland improbably knocked out Ronaldo “Jacaré” Souza with punches from the ground just 1:45 into the first round.
+Holland somehow generated enough power in a right hook to stop the veteran Jacaré despite being on the bottom of their clinch on the ground.

 Holland has won five fights in seven months after the UFC’s coronavirus pause, and he yelled at the cageside cameras after this victory, asking for another fight next week.